2021 Troy Trojans football team: Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Trojans will travel to Sun Belt foes Louisiana–Monroe, Texas State, Coastal Carolina, and Georgia State.
-Troy will play host to Sun Belt foes Georgia Southern, South Alabama, Louisiana, and Appalachian State.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Trojans would travel to Sun Belt foes Louisiana–Monroe, Texas State, Coastal Carolina, and Georgia State.
+Troy would play host to Sun Belt foes Georgia Southern, South Alabama, Louisiana, and Appalachian State.

-Troy will host two of the four non-conference opponents at Veterans Memorial Stadium, Southern, from NCAA Division I FCS Southwestern Athletic Conference and Liberty, a FBS Independent, and will travel to Southern Miss of the Conference USA and South Carolina of the Southeastern Conference.
+Troy would host two of the four non-conference opponents at Veterans Memorial Stadium, Southern, from NCAA Division I FCS Southwestern Athletic Conference and Liberty, a FBS Independent, and would travel to Southern Miss of the Conference USA and South Carolina of the Southeastern Conference.